Sava Šumanović: Legacy

 President of Yugoslavia Josip Broz Tito in the Sava Šumanović Gallery in Šid.

 A museum dedicated to his life and work is located in Šid.
 His works are also on display in the museums of Belgrade, Novi Sad, Kragujevac, Zrenjanin and Split.

-A gallery devoted to Šumanović's work was established in 1952 based on a gift from Persida Šumanović, the painter's mother.
-The legacy of 417 works of art, out of which 356 are oil paintings is located in the Šumanović family home (also used as a court).
-In 1989 the building was renovated and the original exhibition area was expanded from 400 to 600 m2.
+A gallery devoted to Šumanović's work was established in 1952, based on a gift from Persida Šumanović, the painter's mother.
+The legacy of 417 works of art, of which 356 are oil paintings, is located in the Šumanović family home (also used as a court).
+In 1989, the building was renovated and the original exhibition area was expanded from 400 to 600 m2.
 This enabled a large number of paintings to be exhibited simultaneously.
 The main activity of the gallery is the preservation and presentation of paintings obtained as gifts.
 In addition to this, a rich collection of documentary materials has been amassed, as well as an extraordinarily rich Hermoteca (newspaper and periodical library), containing the catalogues from all the exhibitions held until now.

 Also part of the gallery is the Memorial House of Sava Šumanović, as well as the archaeological collection “Gradina on the Bosut”, and an antique sarcophagus.
 The artistic circle “Sava Šumanović,” consisting of local amateur painters, also operates within the gallery.
 Ten years after the gallery had been established, the memorial in honour of Sava Šumanović was initiated, an event which takes place every three years.

 The July 2019 exhibition of his works organised by the Gallery of Matica Srpska in Cultural Center of Serbia in Paris caused wider media coverage and attention.

 He is included in The 100 most prominent Serbs list.